 This means documenting that you have received two doses of the Moderna or Pfizer BioNTech vaccine, or one shot of the Johnson & Johnson vaccine, or submitting a medical or religious exemption by August 11.

 If you have questions about your COVID-19 vaccination verification, or are experiencing difficulties uploading your documents, please contact Medicat’s Compliance Services.
 Email email@example.com or use the Messages tab once you are in the portal.

 If you have problems with login, please contact the Gonzaga University IT Support Center at (509) 313-5550.

-Gonzaga’s primary mode of academic delivery for undergraduate students for Spring 2022 will be in-person.
-Therefore, the ability for undergraduate students to attend remotely as they did last academic year will not be possible.
+No. Gonzaga’s primary mode of academic delivery for undergraduate students for Fall 2022 will be in-person.
+Undergraduate students will not be able to attend remotely.

 The widespread adoption of vaccines is considered the primary method of bringing the coronavirus pandemic to an end.

 Due to the incredible, decades-long work of scientists and pharmaceutical companies on coronaviruses and mRNA research – and with the massive financial support of the federal government – COVID-19 vaccines are now a reality.